Overv/MineAssemble/README.md

 this.
 Then I began slowly porting everything to handwritten assembly.

-Unfortunately this turned out to be a lot more work than I expected, so currently the codebase is still mostly in C. Slowly porting everything to assembly is an ongoing process.
+Unfortunately this turned out to be a lot more work than I expected, so currently a large fraction of the codebase is still in C. Slowly porting everything to assembly is an ongoing process.

 How to play
 -----------